AICoE/mlperf-inference-tekton-pipeline/README.md

 wget -q https://zenodo.org/record/3163026/files/ssd_mobilenet_v1_coco_2018_01_28.onnx
 ```
 Commit changes.

+The directory of the new model should also be updated in `run_local.sh`.

 In the `full-pipeline.yml`, scroll down to `run` task and change the `command` line:
 ```bash